Frontend Architecture for a Multi-Product Platform

 Type-Safe API Infrastructure

 Connected 8+ microservices with generated TypeScript clients.
-OpenAPI Spec → Generated SDK → TanStack Query Hooks → UI.
+OpenAPI spec → generated SDK → TanStack Query hooks → UI, with Zod validation at the boundary.
 API integration bugs went from a recurring problem to essentially zero.Read more: Contract-First APIs at Stockholm Exergi.

 Shared Infrastructure